Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 ## Using event time
 By default, events are timestamped based on their arrival time to the Event Hub.
-But in some scenarios, the time at which the event occured might be more useful.
+But in some scenarios, the time at which the event occurred might be more useful.
 For such cases, we can modify the solution to use the time column in the event by simply adding the 'TIMESTAMP BY Time" clause in the Azure Stream Analytics job which processes the input events.
 For this, make sure that the events have this Time field present and have valid datetime value.

 **Modify Azure Stream Analytics job**